GarrettGunnell/Data-Structures-Handbook/queue.md

 # Queue

-A queue is a structure built on an underlying container of ordered items that operates in a first-in first-out basis.
+A queue is a structure built on an underlying container of ordered items (dependent on implementation) that operates in a first-in first-out basis.
 Items added to the queue are added to the back of the line, while removal only happens from the front of the line.

 ## In Memory